mehuls45/Beginner-Projects/README.md

  		6. Tic-Tac-Toe game

-      	The Tic-Tac-Toe game was inspired by (http://www.cppforschool.com).
+      	The Tic-Tac-Toe game was inspired by [this](http://www.cppforschool.com) website.

    Suggestions are welcomed !